The Complete Guide to Total German Immersion for Anyone, Anywhere

 It helps overcome fears of speaking

-No matter how eloquent you are in your own tongue, when learning German as a new language you will have to go through the “caveman phase” (“Me hungry.
-Pizza?”).
 Not wanting to make a fool of oneself has kept many people from talking to strangers in an unfamiliar tongue.

 However, the only way to get over any fear is to confront it.
-Talking German to natives on a regular basis will take care of your inhibitions quicker than learning long lists of vocabulary ever could.
+Speaking German to natives on a regular basis will take care of your inhibitions quicker than learning long lists of vocabulary ever could.
 It will also make you progress faster.